-- Individual Authorities may permit modification of chart system backup requirements as local equivalent solutions for vessels operating within designated sheltered waters, following assessment in accordance with Clause 2.14.
+- 1. Individual Authorities may permit modification of chart system backup requirements as local equivalent solutions for vessels operating within designated sheltered waters, following assessment in accordance with Clause 2.14.
 It would be expected that any proposed equivalent solution would be assessed taking into account the vessel operating conditions and local operating environment in the proposed area of operation. - 2.
 It is good operational practice to carry appropriate nautical paper charts on vessels less than 12 metres in length operating outside port or harbour limits. - 3.
 The transmission of vessel information by AIS requires that the vessel has an MMSI number assigned; MMSI numbers are issued and recorded by AMSA. - 4.
-NSCV Part B specifies the minimum permitted length for seagoing passenger vessels. - 5.
-The clock may be the display of an internal clock contained in another piece of navigation equipment specified in this Table.
-It is good practice to have any such clock synchronised to UTC as broadcast by GNSS.
+The clock may be the display of an internal clock contained in another piece of navigation equipment mentioned in this Table.
+It is good practice to have any internal clock synchronised to UTC as broadcast by GNSS.